 Will Writing Fortnight

-Will Writing Fortnight is becoming a popular feature of RNC’s fundraising year and, for the last few years, has taken place in March.
+Will Writing Fortnight is becoming a popular feature of RNC’s fundraising year.
 So what is it?

 For two weeks in early spring, we invite people who live near to RNC – who haven’t yet made a formal Will – to make an appointment with one of two local participating solicitors.
 A legal professional is then able to help individuals and couples to put together a basic single Will or basic mirror Wills.

 Why do I need a Will?